MainulDip/KotlinEveryday/oop-tour-kotlin.md

 ```
 ### Sealed Class and Interface:
 Its kinda like enum with more feature (IDE suggession, Error ).
 Saled class is abstract by itself, it cannot be instantiated directly and can have abstract members.
-It can have one of two visibilities: protected (by default) or private.
+It can have one of two visibilities: protected (by default) or private

 > Sealed vs Enum
 - Sealed class can have <T> (Generic type) parameters, but not enum